kusmat/About-me/README.md

 Hi everyone my name is Mat and I will be putting here some files that show what I am working on.
 I hope to do more data analysis and programming in the comming months and years.
-I someone is interested we can exchange thoughts or talk about cooperation.
+If someone is interested we can exchange thoughts or talk about cooperation.

-My full contact information is available on my personal web page: https:/kusmat.com
+My full contact information is available on my personal web page: https:/www.kusmat.com